atsushieno/aap-core/README.md

 ## Licenses

-Android Audio Plugin Framework is released under the MIT License.
+Audio Plugins For Android is released under the MIT License.

 In aap-midi-device-service, there are some sources copied from [jalv](https://gitlab.com/drobilla/jalv) project included in aap-midi-device-service module, namely those files under `zix` directory, and they are distributed under the ISC license.